herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

      (2) Encryption key
      (3) Authentication key
   Your selection?
 3

+  IT WILL PROMPT YOU TO ENTER THE ADMIN PIN, AND THEN THE REGULAR PIN.
+Don't fat finger this part!

   gpg: WARNING: such a key has already been stored on the card!